kboddapu-cmyk/sample-golang/README.md

 ## Deploy the App

 Click the following button to deploy the app to App Platform.
-If you are not currently logged in with your DigitalOcean account, this button prompts you to log in.
+If you are not currently logged in with your DigitalOcean account, this button prompts you to log in

 [![Deploy to DigitalOcean](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/digitalocean/sample-golang/tree/main)